Upabjojr/sympy/docs/tutorial/manipulation.rst

    different class to be returned from the constructor.

-The children of a node in the tree are held in the :attr:`~diofant.core.basic.Basic.args` attribute
+The children of a node in the tree are held in the :attr:`~sympy.core.basic.Basic.args` attribute

     >>> expr.args
     (2, x⋅y)

 .. note::

-   Every expression with non-empty :attr:`~diofant.core.basic.Basic.args` can be reconstructed, using
+   Every expression with non-empty :attr:`~sympy.core.basic.Basic.args` can be reconstructed, using

        >>> expr.func(*expr.args)
        x⋅y + 2

-Empty :attr:`~diofant.core.basic.Basic.args` signal that we have hit a leaf of the expression tree
+Empty :attr:`~sympy.core.basic.Basic.args` signal that we have hit a leaf of the expression tree

     >>> x.args